DevPrincess023/Login-form/README.md

-#login-page
+#login-form
-This project is a simple login page built using HTMLand CSS.
+This project is a simple login form built using HTMLand CSS.
 It demonstrates how to structure a form, style input fields, buttons, and layout a clean, user friendly interface.